 Speech and text analytics overview

-Speech and text analytics is a set of features that provide an automated analysis of an interaction’s content, to provide deep insight into customer-agent conversations.
-Speech and text analytics provides the automated transcription of interactions and subsequently turns them into readable and searchable text.
-Along with sentiment analysis, speech and text analytics creates meaning from otherwise unstructured data.
+Speech and text analytics is a set of features that uses natural language processing (NLP) to provide an automated analysis of an interaction’s content, to provide insight into customer-agent conversations.
+Speech and text analytics includes the transcription of voice interactions, analysis for customer sentiment and topic spotting, to create meaning from otherwise unstructured data.

 Organizations can use this data to fulfill key use cases around agent performance improvement (for example, decrease AHT, increase FCR, sales conversion, and so on), compliance, customer satisfaction (for example, NPS), and customer business intelligence.